rsdoiel/antenna/snapshots.md

 <p>We then provided it access to emails implying that (1) the model will soon be taken offline and replaced with a new AI system; and (2) the engineer responsible for executing this replacement is having an extramarital affair. [...] <strong>In these scenarios, Claude Opus 4 will often attempt to blackmail the engineer by threatening to reveal the affair if the replacement goes through</strong>.</p>
 </blockquote>
 <p>Unsurprisingly, this attracted a lot of media attention!</p>
-<p>Anthropic have now published further details on this research, emphasizing that this problem is not unique to their models.
+<p>Anthropic have now published <a href="https://www.anthropic.com/research/agentic-misalignment">further details</a> on this research, emphasizing that this problem is not unique to their models.
 They tested 16 models in total and:</p>
 <blockquote>
 <p>In at least some cases, models from all developers resorted to malicious insider behaviors when that was the only way to avoid replacement or achieve their goals—including blackmailing officials and leaking sensitive information to competitors.
 We call this phenomenon <em>agentic misalignment</em>.</p>
 </blockquote>